 Some progress will be made on these issues by analysing the climate simulations through a variety of process-diagnostics and a range of numerical experiments.
 Based on past experience (Bony and Dufresne 2005, Webb et al. 2006, Williams and Tselioudis 2007, Williams and Webb 2008) and using the improved methodologies developed in WP1, we will decompose the global cloud feedbacks and the precipitation response in terms of cloud or dynamical regimes.
-In addition, as pioneered by Wyant et al. (2006), Medeiros et al. (2008) or Gregory and Webb (2008), we will analyse the suite of CFMIP2/CMIP5 experiments performed by each model, both in realistic and idealised or simplified configurations, to test the robustness of the simulated responses and to unravel the relative roles of CO2, surface temperature and large-scale atmospheric circulation changes on the response of clouds and precipitation simulated by each model.
-These analyses will thus help to understand the climate response to global warming in each climate model, and to interpret the diversity of simulated behaviours in terms of physical processes and model formulation.
+In addition, as pioneered by Wyant et al. (2006), Medeiros et al. (2008) or Gregory and Webb (2008), we will analyse the suite of CFMIP2/CMIP5 experiments performed by each model, both in realistic and idealised or simplified configurations, to test the robustness of the simulated responses and to unravel the relative roles of CO2, surface temperature and large-scale atmospheric circulation changes on the response to global warming in each climate model, and to interpret the diversity of simulated behaviours in terms of physical processes and model formulation.